-My organization has helped hundreds of thousands of Canadians with debt, and it is not uncommon for us to get calls from people who are doing everything they can to keep their homes, even if it means going into debt and paying high interest rates to pay for everything else.
+My organization has helped hundreds of thousands with Canadian debt, and it is not uncommon for us to get calls from people who are doing everything they can to keep their homes, even if it means going into debt and paying high interest rates to pay for everything else.

 I’ve got news for you: if you’re paying for your housing by shifting other costs of living over to your credit card, you’ve created a false sense of financial well-being and you are living beyond your means.